kmlprtsng/MvcGenericProjectTemplate/readme.md

 This project is based on the ideas of [Christos S](http://en.gravatar.com/chsakell) and his article [ASP.NET MVC Solution Architecture – Best Practices](http://chsakell.com/2015/02/15/asp-net-mvc-solution-architecture-best-practices/).

+## Getting Started
+- Clone the project
+- Right click on the Project.Web and set that as your default project.

 ## Renaming the Project

 - Rename the solution